The purpose of this policy is to ensure compliance with Oregon Public Records Law, ORS 192.311 – 192.478, regarding requests for public records.

 Under Oregon’s Public Records Law, every person has a right to inspect any non-exempt public record of a public body in the State of Oregon (ORS 192.314).
 It is Central Lincoln’s policy to act in the public’s interest of disclosure, and to respond to public record requests in a timely and reasonable manner.

-Central Lincoln’s Records Officer is responsible for facilitating the response to public record requests as prescribed by Oregon Public Records Law.
+Central Lincoln’s Records Officer, or designated alternate, is responsible for facilitating the response to public record requests as prescribed by Oregon Public Records Law.

 - Notify the Requester whether or not Central Lincoln is the custodian of the requested records.